Anthonykung/Anthonykung/README.md

 ## 💬 Ask me about

 Anything!
 I'd love to chat about almost anything and I like to make friends.
-So you can ask about my secrets and I may or may not tell you.
+So you can ask about my secrets and I may or may not tell you 😜.

 ### ℹ FAQ